tainacan/tainacan-extra-viewmodes/README.md

 Exhibition
 : A framed record view, where image and metadata are expanded on hover.

+Albums
+: Thumbnails displayed as album covers with a disk inside.

+Document
+: Records with stacked papers style, for displaying published research.

 Books
 : A book cover view, made for library visualizations.

 Polaroid
 : A framed picture view, similar to polaroid photographs.

-Document
-: Records with stacked papers style, for displaying published research.

-Albums
-: Thumbnails displayed as album covers with a disk inside.

-Gallery
-: A masonry view mode that displays two metadata and opens a slider lightbox.

 ## Installation